vikramsm/imported-malaria-monitor/README.md

 ### Impediments we had and how we removed them

 Impediments included technical difficulties with the new tool sets for the project.
-We switched code repositories, in order for team members with the most skills with Heroku deployes could focus their effort with full admin rights.
+We switched code repositories, in order for team members with the most skills with Heroku deployments could focus their effort with full admin rights.
 We had difficulty meeting with the stakeholder as a team in the last sprint review.
-This time the P.O. coordinated a meeting, where we could all meet with the stakehodler, well in advance.
+This time the P.O. coordinated a meeting, where we could all meet with the stakehodler well in advance.

 ### Sprint 2 Burndown Chart